JK-SHIN-PG/OnReviewServImprovement/Readme.md

 ```

 Referring to the `summary.txt` and words-topic list in `report.txt`, choose the best results of LDA topic modeling and name each topic.
-After that, Enter the folder name at `LDA_RESULT_IDX` and the name of each topic in `TopicList` in `yaml`file.
+After that, Enter the folder name at `LDA_RESULT_IDX` (for stage 2) and the name of each topic in `TopicList` in the `yaml`file.
+Note that the number of topics in the 'TopicList' must match the number of topics in the best LDA model you choose.

-### [2~3] Global importance estimation using optimal prediction model
+### [2~3] Global importance estimation using the optimal prediction model
 - Execution list
-  * Preparing the datasets for training (creating review-feature matrix and spliting datasets)
+  * Preparing the datasets for training (creating a review-feature matrix and splitting datasets)
-  * K cross validation for hyper-parameter tuning and finding optimal prediction model
+  * K cross-validation for hyper-parameter tuning and finding optimal prediction model
-  * Estimation of global importance of service features
+  * Estimation of the global importance of service features
   * Importance Performance Analysis (plot)

 Running the code below generates `report.txt` that records the performance of each model in `/[2]ML` folder and saves the plot for Importance Performance Analysis (IPA) in `/[3]IPA` folder.
 ```bash
 python estimateImportance.py --yaml="Params"
 ```